-The Fort Hancock and Sandy Hook Proving Ground National Historic Landmark stands at the northern end of Gateway's Sandy Hook Unit.
-From the Spanish-American War through World War II and into the Cold War, the United States Army used Fort Hancock at Sandy Hook to defend New York Harbor from America's enemies.
+The Fort Hancock and Sandy Hook Proving Ground National Historic Landmark encompasses most of Gateway's Sandy Hook Unit.
+From the Spanish-American War through World War II and into the Cold War, the United States Army used Fort Hancock to defend New York Harbor from America's enemies.
 Today, dozens of historically significant buildings are themselves threatened by time and weather.

 The enabling legislation that established Gateway as a national park explicitly charges the park with preserving the historic structures at Fort Hancock with their historic character.

 The National Park Service adheres to the Interior Secretary's Standards on Historic Rehabilitation.
 These standards for historic structures require "minimal change to the defining characteristics of the building and its site and environment."

 What is the Fort Hancock 21st Century Advisory Committee?